Racism allegations could derail right-wing populist Nigel Farage’s bid to become Britain’s next PM

 “As soon as he found out I was Jewish – that was it,” Ettedgui told CNN.
 “He would say, ‘Hitler was right,’ in a sneering, contemptuous way.
 In other words, ‘You shouldn’t be here.’”
 Farage would also say “gas them,” Ettedgui said, sometimes adding a long hiss to emulate the sound of a gas chamber.

 Farage has previously denied the allegations from Field, Ettedgui, and others first reported in the Guardian.
 In a statement to CNN, Farage said: “I can categorically say that the stories being told about me from 50 years ago are not true.”
-He said the Guardian “wants to smear anybody who talks about the immigration issue.”
+Richard Tice, Reform’s deputy leader, told the BBC on Thursday that the allegations are “made-up twaddle” and accused Ettedgui of lying, without providing evidence.

 At the time, Farage admitted saying “some ridiculous things… not necessarily racist things – it depends how you define it.”
 In response to the latest allegations, the usually forthright and forceful Farage was at first uncharacteristically evasive, offering a cocktail of heavily caveated denials.